PSYCHO SANTA STORY

 (first written on this website in 2008, amended in 2014, and now amended since)

-On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, the term “Psycho Santa” was penned.
-This term represents a fan that on that day wore a Santa Claus suit and with signs and a bell, attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles.
-I was that “santa” and they were my signs, my bell, my suit, and yes I was trying about 3 years during such a time, and before, to obtain Don Felder’s autograph.
+On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, I wore a Santa Claus suit, along with some pre-painted signs and a bell, attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles on some very rare European album pressings and other rare items of memorabilia.

-Its been almost 25 years since such the event took place.
-It’s time to put this story to some rest and move on past it.
-Without going into all the full details again and again, here is basically my version of what happened and why:
+However now, after almost 25 years, it’s time to put this story to some rest and move on past it.
+Without going into all the full details over and over again, here is basically my detail of what happened and why:

-There was no eBay, no Internet, no such words as “selfies”, and collecting autographs was often as easy as simply asking a celebrity for one, if you could ever find him or her.
-It was another era, an infancy, and completely different than from the madness and business we see today in the world of memorabilia collecting.
+To begin, I starting attempting to collect autographs from the band Eagles during a time where was no eBay, no Internet, no such words as “selfies”, and collecting signatures was often as easy as simply asking a celebrity for one, if you could ever find him or her.
+It was another era, a very early infancy of collectability, and completely different than from the madness and business we see today in the world of memorabilia collecting.

-Finding where Don Felder was appearing, or any live concerts he was in, outside of a few NAMM Conventions where I did see him, was very, very difficult.
-For a time, it seemed he had all but retired.
+Finding where Don Felder may be appearing, or any live concerts he was in, outside of a few NAMM Conventions where I did see him, was very, very difficult, unlike the other 6 members of this band who were literally all over and everywhere around Los Angeles during the years of 1984-1994.
+For a time, it seemed Don Felder had all but retired.

 In 1992, I came back from vacationing in Europe with several German and Italian Greatest Hits albums that were never sold here in the U.S. I immediately went to work trying to obtain all 7 members of the band on the covers of these LP’s.
 One by one, and through many attended concerts and long night and day vigils of waiting, I started to obtain band member signatures on these unique Eagles albums.
 They were so rare, that some members either argued about signing them (claiming that they were bootlegs) or, in the case of Glenn Frey, wanted to know if I had extras as he had never seen them or heard of them either.
 These albums, I found out, were extremely limited.